Factom-Asset-Tokens/FAT/FAQ.md

 At the same time this meshes with how our legal and social systems regulate behavior in the real world.
 The publicly viewable, immutable evidence of lack of action on behalf of a trusted well known issuer is likely admissible in court.
-It is most certainly admissible to cause public distress and outcry.
+It is most certainly admissible in the court of public opinion and social enforcement.

 ### So, Why should I use FAT over Ethereum or Colored Coins?

 1. They are crazy affordable. ($0.001/KB vs \$2.86/KB & \$3.83/KB).
 We're
-   talking 1000%+ less expensive than the competition.
+   talking over 1000% less expensive than the competition.
 2. They are crazy easy to learn.
 FAT tokens are written in simple JSON and optionally your choice of programming language.
 Libraries are available to facilitate easy contract module development.